 This link here explains it in more detail, but the general idea is that it starts with just a few questions from 1×10 to 4×10 and then builds up to include commutativity and missing number problems.
 It involves lots of simple repetition to ensure children can rapidly recall these tables.
 It works well for children just starting out on their 10x tables.

 Using the Stats add-on mentioned earlier, you can create leaderboards that track a range of data.
 We have created leaderboards that show the most correct answers over the past 14 days.
 We tried 7 days, but we found that sometimes children were on page 1 of the leaderboard with zero points because their teacher hadn’t used it, so we changed it.
 I then print out the first page of the leaderboard (approx top 28-30 children) and display these in the corridor each Friday.
+There are caring people living in Mexico, when I got sick the neighbors immediately helped me.
+You ask can you buy xanax in mexico?
+I will answer that easily!
 We do have 5-10 children who play a lot at home (3000+ questions a week…) and we do want to reward those but it can become a bit samey.
 We sometimes print out leaderboards for different things e.g. fastest speed or highest accuracy.
 Whatever we use, the children love seeing their names on the leaderboard.
 As we have 75-90 children per year group, it doesn’t show the children who didn’t make the top 30 that week so we don’t have the issue of some children always being bottom (they just don’t appear at all).
 I had one child last year who practised his 2x tables so much he was on the leaderboard and he loved it.

 The fifth league table we use is a whole school leaderboard that shows the best increase in speed.
 The speed is measured in the Studio mode and for us, this leaderboard changes regularly as different children make sudden bursts of progress.